In a makersystem, local makerspaces network together to offer specialized capabilities to a larger community.

 How can you help?

-- The perspective of our alumni brings important insight that we want to use to build the best makerspace.
-This makerspace that will play a key role in preparing our students to make the kinds of impact that you have/will make.
-We are assembling an alumni advisory board to help design the space and advise on programming and management of the space.
-If you would like to join the advisory board, contact Prof. Culpepper (via firstname.lastname@example.org).
+The perspective of our alumni brings important insight that we want to use to build the best makerspace.
+This makerspace will play a key role in preparing our students to make the kinds of impact that you have/will make.
+If you would like to offer us any insights or advice about making and makerspaces from your perspective as an MIT alum, contact Project Manus (via email@example.com).